the last question

 Present

-Years later, I found myself at Adobe.
+When I was 14, I touched Photoshop for the first time.
+It felt like magic.
+Here was this tool that could turn an idea in my head into reality on screen.
+Just pure creative possibility at my fingertips.
+A decade later, I found myself at Adobe.
 When I joined Express, I thought I’d be helping create that kind of magic.
 The pitch was compelling: help build tools that would unlock creativity for millions.
 That’s the sort of goal that makes you eager to open your laptop in the morning.
 Instead, I discovered something else: a machine that turns good ideas into meetings.
+The problem, I’ve realized, is that we might be optimizing for the wrong things.

 There’s a kind of mental bait and switch that happens at big companies.
 They show you the amazing things they’ve built.
 But what they don’t tell you is that those things were probably built before the processes that would prevent them from being built today.
+The core problem is one I’ve seen before: as companies scale, they try to prevent bad things from happening by adding processes.
+But processes are like organizational scar tissue.
+They protect you from past injuries while gradually restricting your movement.
+The thing about large orgs is that they’re optimized for not failing rather than for succeeding.
+This sounds like the same thing, but it isn’t.
+Not failing means adding processes, checkpoints, and “alignment.”
+Succeeding means taking risks and moving fast.
+[1]

 This is what optimizing for not failing looks like in practice: You have an idea for a feature that would help users.
 Simple thing.
 Should take a week to prototype.
 But first, you need to “align with stakeholders.”
 Team A needs to review it.
 Team A thinks Team B should weigh in.
 Team B wants Team C’s perspective.
 Team C suggests forming a working group.
 Three months later, your week-long project has turned into a “strategic initiative” with its own Slack channel and weekly syncs.